-- Select the angled Line of the notch. - Drag and drop the loading attribute Face Load 1 from the Treeview onto the selected Line and click OK to assign it to Lines.
+- Select the angled Line of the notch. - Drag and drop the loading attribute Face Load 1 from the Face Load 1 from the Face Load 1 from the selected Line and click OK to assign it to Lines.

 Note.
-Structural face loading uses local element directions.
-If the loading is incorrectly oriented it may be due to the local element direction of the Surface.
+Structural face loading uses

+local element directions.
+If the loading is incorrectly oriented, it may be due to the local element direction of the Surface.
 To rectify this, either reverse the element direction of the Surface by selecting the Surface using Geometry> Surface> Reverse, or double-click on the loading attribute name in the Treeview and change the sign of the loading.